CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Automation/Ansible-Simple-Playbook-Example-with-an-FRR-Template.md

 toc: 4
 ---

 This article describes a very simple Ansible example.
 Use it to learn Ansible; **don't** use it as a production-level script.
-Please refer to the {{<link url="Demos-and-Training" text="Demos and Training section">}} for more robust examples with Ansible and other DevOp tools.
+Refer to the {{<link url="Demos-and-Training" text="Demos and Training section">}} for more robust examples with Ansible and other DevOp tools.

 {{<img src="/images/knowledge-base/ansible-simple-playbook.png" alt="Ansible simple playbook" width="500px">}}